josmar-crwdstffng/angular/packages/docs/di/di.md

 A more realistic example is having two bindings that have to be provided together (e.g., NgModel and NgRequiredValidator.)

-The `@Host` decorator tells DI to look for `Engine` in this injector, its parent, until it reaches a host (see the section on hosts.)
+The `@Host` decorator tells DI to look for `Engine` in this injector, the associated parent, until it reaches a host (see the section on hosts.)

 ```
 class Car {